Research category (for MHLS, EPS and AHSS awards)

 Note: research dissemination to the public and media is not normally included here, but in the ‘Citizenship and outreach’ category.

 Citizenship and outreach category (for MHLS, EPS and AHSS awards)

-Note that this award rewards public engagement activities carried out on the side of the main research project.
-The development of collaborations with external partners such as industrial partners, engagement with innovation and commercialisation as well as PPI embedded within the research project (in example when the research project itself involves the community) better fit the Research category.
+Note that this award rewards public engagement relating to the dissemination of research, not the development of collaborations with external partners such as industrial partners, engagement with innovation and commercialisation as well as PPI embedded within the research project; these activities are rewarded as part of the ‘Research’ category.

 Support category (for MHLS and EPS awards only)

 This award recognises postdoc involvement in the supervision, training and mentoring of students and fellow staff members (through mentoring programmes, career events, workshops, summer schools), as well as teaching.
 Contributions to the functioning of the team/group (organisation of team building activities or away days, laboratory rotas, team Health and Safety, regular team meetings or journal clubs…) and coordination of research delivery (e.g. project and collaboration management, budget management) are also included in this category.

 Note that there are too few postdoctoral researchers in the AHSS Faculty to justify three awards; the achievements described here are included in the ‘Citizenship and outreach’ category for the AHSS nominees.